 Heritage Park Zoological Sanctuary is open every day of the year and located off of Willow Creek Road across from Embry Riddle Aeronautical University, at 1403 Heritage Park Road in Prescott.
-Admission prices are very reasonable: $8 for adults (ages 13 and up), $7 for seniors (age 65 and up), and $5 for children ages 3 to 12.
+Admission prices are very reasonable: $10 for Adults (13 - 64), $8 for Seniors/Military/Student (With ID), and $6 for Children (3 - 12).
+Under 3 is free.
 Animal adoption and membership opportunities are available.

 For more information on the sanctuary and how you can become involved, call 928.778.4242.